dxw/playbook/src/user-research/creating-and-using-research-plans.md

 to their most important questions.
 And we do our best research when we do it in ethical, inclusive and sustainable ways.

+We want to create plans that help us [Find the truth, and tell the truth](/user-research/#user-research-principles).
+And allow us to [Learn, share and adapt](/user-research/#user-research-principles) as we go.

 We want to involve our colleagues and other stakeholders in creating research plans, so they understand and can contribute to research activities.

-And we want to create plans that allow us to [learn, share and adapt](..) as we go.
+And we find peer review is a great way to help improve our plans, and a great opportunity for us to learn from each other.

 The guide to
 [planning user research for your service](https://www.gov.uk/service-manual/user-research/plan-user-research-for-your-service)